chandan-24/harperdb-harperive-example/README.md

   username: process.env.DB_USER,
   password: process.env.DB_PASS,
   schema: process.env.SCHEMA, // optional params

-  // schema can be passed in the options while quering for any operations.
+  // Alternatively schema can be passed in the options while quering for any operations on specific schema.
+Refer documanation for more clarification.
 }

 const Client = harperive.Client;